-- Why Newborn Hearing Screening Tests Are Important?
+- Why Are Newborn Hearing Screening Tests Important?

 - When Is Newborn Hearing Screening Test Performed?

-- How Is Hearing Test For Newborn Done?
+- How Is Hearing Test for Newborn Done?

-- Interpretation Of Result
+- Interpretation of the Test Result

-Why Newborn Hearing Screening Tests Are Important?
+Why Are Newborn Hearing Screening Tests Important?

 Hearing loss can have serious repercussions on the baby’s development.
 It inhibits the child from learning how to speak.
 Newborns learn from the environment around them.
 While babies with hearing problems can learn visually, they will be unable to pick up speech as they cannot decipher the sounds around them.
 A conversation initiated by the mother may sound like nothing more than muffled noises.
 This eventually results in impaired speech.